avhijay/avhijay/README.md

 Hi, I’m @avhijay

-I’m interested in LEARNING MORE BACKEND AND AI DEVELOPMENT
+I’m interested in learning more about backend development and AI.
-I’m currently learning JAVA , JAVA SCRIPT
-   I’m looking to collaborate on any kind of projects that i can work on which includes the language - java , java script , HTML.
-   How to reach me parmaravhjay5049@gamil.com
+I’m currently focusing on Java and Spring Boot to strengthen my backend skills.
+I’m open to collaborating on projects related to Java, Spring Boot, or anything that helps me learn and grow in backend development.

+I can be reached at: parmaravhjay5049@gmail.com

+I mostly work with backend technologies, but I’m open to exploring JavaScript later if needed.

 <!---